Ben Kenobi: (distant look) Obi-Wan Kenobi? Obi-Wan... Now that's a name I've not heard in a long time. A long time.

 - A man was riding along when he saw an officer who was ordering soldiers to lift timber but not doing anything to help them.
 The rider asked him why he was just standing there; the officer sneered, "Why sir, I'm a corporal!"
 Upon hearing this, the stranger promptly dismounted and spent several minutes helping the men move the timber.
 As he was about to ride off, he turned to the pompous corporal and quietly said, "The next time you have a piece of timber for your men to handle, corporal, send for your commander-in-chief."

-- There is a story concerning Peisistratus, a politician from Ancient Athens, who got chatting with a farmer.
-Not realising who he was talking to, the farmer criticised Peisistratus' policies, calling him a tyrant and complaining about unfair taxes.
-Eventually Peisistratus asked the farmer, "What do you get from the land you farm?"
+- There is a story concerning Peisistratus, a politician from Ancient Athens, who was walking through the Athenian countryside and got chatting with a farmer.
+Not realising who he was talking to, the farmer spent most of the conversation criticising Peisistratus' policies, calling him a tyrant and complaining about unfair taxes.
+Peisistratus listened patiently, then asked "What do you get from the land you farm?"
 The farmer replied: "Nothing but aches and pains.
 If only Peisistratus and his tax collectors would take their fair share of those."
 Peisistratus, having a good sense of humour, decreed that the farmer need never pay taxes again.